oishikm12/cpp-collection/README.md

 * [**Hash Map**](datastructures/hash_map.cpp) - A Hash Table / Hash Map is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
 This allows accessing elements, if their key is known, in constant time
   * [**Hash Map STL Implementation**](datastructures/hash_map_stl.cpp) - Hash Map using the ``unordered_map`` header provided by C++
 * [**Trie**](datastructures/trie.cpp) - A trie, also called digital tree or prefix tree, is a type of search tree, a tree data structure used for locating specific keys from within a set.
 In order to do this it stores characters of a string as nodes
+* [**Graph**](datastructures/graph.cpp) - A graph is a pictorial representation of a set of objects where some pairs of objects are connected by links.
+The interconnected objects are represented by points termed as vertices, and the links that connect the vertices are called edges
+  * [**Shortest Distance**](datastructures/graphs/shortest_distance.cpp) - Given an interconnected graph, and a starting value, the task is to find out the shortest path between this node and all other nodes
+  * [**Is Cyclic**](datastructures/graphs/cyclic.cpp) - Given a graph, the task is to find out if it contains a cycle or not
+  * [**Biparted Graph**](datastructures/graphs/biparted.cpp) - Given a graph, the task is to find out if this graph is biparted, i.e. to check if all of its nodes can be divided into two parts, where each node has edges only to opposite groups and not within its own group

 ## Competitive Problems